IU Columbus Campus Climate Survey Results

-All students on the IUPUC campus were invited in March 2016 to complete a climate survey on sexual misconduct, assault, and related issues.
+All students on the IU Columbus campus were invited in March 2016 to complete a climate survey on sexual misconduct, assault, and related issues.

 The information gathered will help us achieve our goal of eliminating sexual violence from our campus community.